mortman/berns/README.md

-xkcd-1288
+Berns
 =============

-Chrome extension inspired by http://xkcd.com/1288/ and clout-to-butt
+Chrome extension inspired by http://xkcd.com/1288/ and cloud-to-butt Changes Bernie Sanders references to "funny" things

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag xkcd-1288.crx into the page that appears.
+Drag berns.crx into the page that appears.